ColtonDx/Proxmox-P.A.C.T./README.md

 ### SSH Mode (Default)
 1. **On your management machine**:
    - Reads configuration from CLI arguments, interactive mode, or from an answerfile
-   - Builds a list of distros to process based on enabled options or explicit `--templates` parameter
+   - Builds a list of distros to process based on enabled options or explicit `--build-distros` parameter
    - Connects to Proxmox via SSH using password or key-based authentication
    - Uploads `proxmox.sh` script with CLI parameters (`--vmid-base`, `--proxmox-storage`, `--build`)
    - Executes proxmox.sh remotely